 Oak Point

-This hike is found in the Dallas suburb of Plano.
-Head to the corner of Jupiter Road and Los Rios Boulevard if you want an easy hike that is full of shade.
+This hike is in the Dallas suburb of Plano.
+If you want an easy hike in shade, head to the corner of Jupiter Road and Los Rios Boulevard.

-You can hike multiple trails here and all are well marked showing side trails to help you explore even more.
+You can hike multiple trails here, and all are well marked, with side trails to help you explore even more.

 Read Next: 20 Fabulous Beaches in Texas